avbelyaev/3D-STL-model-editor/nginx/README.md

 ### Notes

 - If launched inside container, `host` from `proxy_pass http://<host>:5000;`
-defines a service name (rocket/goproxy/...), which is not localhost
+defines a service name (rocket/goproxy/...) from `docker-compose.yml`, which is not localhost

 - Generate certs (since HTTP/2 requires TLS)
 ```